 The investment is a strategic joint effort by the Department of Electrical Engineering at Chalmers and related industries in the Gothenburg area, including Ericsson, QAMCOM, Gapwaves, Bluetest, Provinn, and RanLOS.

 “We invite researchers and students that want to explore the potential of this state-of the art infrastructure to collaborate with us and use the chamber in educational and scientific projects”, says Associate Professor Ashraf Uz Zaman, Manager of the mm-wave/THz chamber.
-“The antenna chamber will be available for collaborators from January 2021.”

 The interior surfaces in the anechoic antenna chamber are covered with wedge-shaped absorptive material.
 Here, the researcher Ashraf Uz Zaman is preparing the lab for testing.
 The antenna measurement system is flexible and suitable for the characterisation of all standards and parameters of passive and active antenna systems, from research and development to prototyping and final product acceptance.